brianwgoldman/LengthBiasCGP/README.txt

 A built version of the documentation is available at: http://brianwgoldman.github.com/LengthBiasCGP/ You can also check out the gh-pages branch of this repository.

+GECCO 2013 presentation is included in this repository under the name Length-Bias-And-Search-Limitations-In-CGP.pptx

 To run experiments, use main.py
 To analyze and plot experimental data, use plotter.py To statistically compare data, use stats.py